Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Control Experiments

 \subsection{Temporal Analysis}

 Continuing our analysis, we explore whether the tendency where politicians' negatively charged tweets are more influential is constant through time.
-To this end, our UK (\textit{2021 Main Dataset}) (Section \ref{sec:data_2021}) along with 2014 and 2016 UK datasets (Section \ref{sec:temporal_data}) are utilized\footnote{Only the UK parliament is considered due to the lack of resources for the past Greek \& Spanish parliaments.}.
+To this end, our UK (\textit{2021 Main Dataset}) (Section \ref{sec:data_2021}) along with the \textit{UK 2014 \& 2016} dataset (Section \ref{sec:temporal_data}) are utilised\footnote{Only the UK parliament is considered due to the lack of resources for the past Greek \& Spanish parliaments.}.
 Figure \ref{fig:temporal_comparison} displays the fluctuation of sentiment (Negative and Positive) in tweets from MPs of the UK's parliament through time.

 Again, the tweets are separated in `Head' and `Tail' based on their `popularity'.
 When considering the `Head' of the distribution, it is clear that tweets with negative sentiment polarity are more numerous than those with positive sentiment throughout the three years studied.
 As a possibly worrying trend, we can observe how the negativity of tweets in the `Head' grows over time, with a 65\% of all 2021 MP tweets being negative.
 On the other hand, in the distribution of tweets for the `Tail' the opposite stands, where positively charged tweets outnumber negative tweets by a large margin in all three years, further confirming the main trends discussed in Section \ref{sec:sentvir}.